GovernorFancyPants/desolaterunner/_posts/2016-08-20-packing-for-ccc.md

 I will start the race, depending on the weather forecast, with shorts, running t-shirt, *New Balance Minimus Trail 00v2* shoes, *Suunto Ambit3 HR* and a pair of light Merino wool socks from SmartWool.

+That's everything I'll be bringing along the trail.
+I might add, remove or replace something in the coming week but this is more or less it.
+Looking forward to get down to Chamonix on Wednesday and feel the athmosphere, it's suppossed to be something else.

-If you want to follow me during the race go to [http://utmb.livetrail.net/coureur.php](http://utmb.livetrail.net/coureur.php) and search for 3292 or my name.
+If you want to follow me during the race go to [http://utmb.livetrail.net/coureur.php](http://utmb.livetrail.net/coureur.php) and search for **3292** or my name.